chop-dbhi/sql-agent/README.md

 Alternatively, the `dsn` parameter can be specified which will used directly when [opening a connection](https://golang.org/pkg/database/sql/#Open).

+### Ping Connection

+To validate the connection, send a POST with the `?ping` query parameter present and it will test the connection only.

 ## Details

 - Only `SELECT` statements are supported.